cyrenajs/cyrena/README.md

 <h3>Cycle.js</h3>

 <p>Cycle.js is a purely functional-reactive framework, and I won't detail how useful this fact is.
 It's also quite mature in its current state.
 Components are static, they're called once, and not by a runtime, but simply by the app author.
 The downside of it is that it's <em>not view-based</em>.
 Sure, we do have the view part, and it can even be JSX, but unfortunately this view part is not in the static scope.
 It's in the same iteratee-realm in which React is.
 But here it comes with a serious consequence: there's no easy composition!
-You can't put throw in components in the VDOM tree.
+You can't throw in components in the VDOM tree.
 You have to do cumbersome boilerplate even for basic composition.</p>

 <p>This led me to explore the possibilities to make something as simple and composoble as React, but as <em>right</em> in its programming model as Cycle.js.
 This pursue resulted in Powercycle.</p>